 When student accounts are created with bulk child accounts and no email addresses attached, the teacher should receive an email with all of the usernames and passwords.
 If you can locate this email (searching for some of the earliest emails involving a student username is usually helpful), you can see the usernames and passwords for the class.

-If this is lost however, there's not a way to recover lost passwords unless the child has previously connected a parent account (in which case the parent controls the account settings).
+If this is lost, there's not a way to recover lost passwords unless the child has previously connected a parent account (in which case the parent controls the account settings).

 You can create new accounts for the students and create your own passwords using the instructions here.